 Annual Weeklong Program Offered for Grades 9-12

-The camp is open to any student who will be entering grades 9 through 12 next year, although space is limited to 42 students.
-The application deadline is March 31.
+The camp is open to any student who will be entering grades 9 through 12 next year.
+Applications are available through theMaryland Forest Conservancy District Boards.
+Funding assistance is available for Maryland students.